 On August 17, 2017, we completed the acquisition of Reckitt Benckiser's Food Division ("RB Foods") from Reckitt Benckiser Group plc.
 The purchase price was approximately \$4.21 billion, net of acquired cash of \$24.3 million.
 During the three months ended February 28, 2018, we paid an additional \$4.2 million associated with the final working capital adjustment.
 The acquisition was funded through our issuance of approximately 6.35 million shares of common stock non-voting and through new borrowings comprised of senior unsecured notes and pre-payable term loans.
-The acquired market-leading brands of RB Foods include French's[®], Frank's RedHot[®] and Cattlemen's[®], which are a natural strategic fit with our robust global branded flavor portfolio.
+The acquired market-leading brands of RB Foods include French's®, Frank's RedHot® and Cattlemen's®, which are a natural strategic fit with our robust global branded flavor portfolio.
 We believe that these additions move us to a leading position in the attractive U.S. Condiments category and provide significant international growth opportunities for our consumer and flavor solutions segments (we formerly referred to our flavor solutions segment as our industrial segment).
-At the time of the acquisition, annual sales of RB Foods' operations are included in our consolidated financial statements as a component of our consumer and flavor solutions segments from the date of acquisition.
+At the time of the acquisition, annual sales of RB Foods were approximately \$570 million.
+The transaction was accounted for under the acquisition method of accounting and, accordingly, the results of RB Foods' operations are included in our consolidated financial statements as a component of our consumer and flavor solutions segments from the date of acquisition.

-The purchase price of RB Foods was preliminarily allocated to the underlying assets acquired and liabilities assumed based upon their estimated fair values at the date of acquisition.
-We estimated the fair values based on independent valuations, discounted cash flow analyses, quoted market prices, and estimates made by management, a number of which are subject to finalization.
+The purchase price of RB Foods was allocated to the underlying assets acquired and liabilities assumed based upon their estimated fair values at the date of acquisition.
+We estimated the fair values based on independent valuations, discounted cash flow analyses, quoted market prices, and estimates made by management.
 The estimated fair value methodologies are further described in note 2 of the financial statements in our 2017 Annual Report on Form 10-K for the year ended November 30, 2017.